ocordova/palenca-backend-proposal/README.md

 We use enums to guarantee the uniqueness of constant values
 ### Adapters
 `domain/adapters`<br>
-The adapters are functions that convert a databas model or third party api model to an entity.
+The adapters are functions that convert a database model or third party api model to an entity.

 ### Repositories
 `data/repositories`<br>